Crime Statistics and Policies

 Tennessee Law regarding carrying weapons on school property

-For information regarding prohibited and permissible posession of weapons on school campuses, see Tennessee law TCA 39-17-1309.
+For information regarding prohibited and permissible possession of weapons on school campuses, see Tennessee law TCA 39-17-1309.

 Campus Concealed Carry